-- a) Promote, service, and support a diverse, vital, and healthy community that is socially, environmentally, and economically sustainable, ensuring the quality of life for future generations. - b) Demonstrate new benchmarks in urban outcomes and quality lifestyles. - c) Be characterised by innovation, accessibility, connectivity, sustainability, and diversity, celebrating the natural and cultural heritage of the area. - d) Conserve, rehabilitate and enhance connectivity on the site and the key environmental attributes and managing natural systems within environmental corridor linkages and new open space areas. - e) Provide a Neighbourhood Precinct comprising local retail, shop top housing and neighbourhood amenities, located near a future school and active open space. - f) Provide different zone for housing to encourage diverse lot sizes, streetscapes, and housing typologies. - g) Include appropriate transitions to address the key interfaces to The Northern Road, Chain-O-Ponds Road, Mulgoa Nature Reserve, and environmental linkages.
+- a) Promote, service, and support a diverse, vital, and healthy community that is socially, environmentally, and economically sustainable, ensuring the quality of life for future generations. - b) Demonstrate new benchmarks in urban outcomes and quality lifestyles. - c) Be characterised by innovation, accessibility, connectivity, sustainability, and diversity, celebrating the natural and cultural heritage of the area. - d) Conserve the key environmental attributes and managing natural systems within environmental linkages and new open space areas. - e) Provide a Neighbourhood Precinct comprising local retail, shop top housing and neighbourhood amenities, located near a future school and active open space. - f) Provide different zones for housing to encourage diverse lot sizes, streetscapes and housing typologies.